KvotheBloodless/signalk-activecaptain/README.md

-# NOAA Observations
+# SignalK Active Captain plugin

-Publishes points of interest (POI) from ActiveCaptain under `pointsOfInterest.activeCaptain.{id}`.
+Publishes points of interest (POI) from ActiveCaptain under `pointsOfInterest.activeCaptain.{id}` as well as a note resource.

 Here is an example:

 ```
 {